La Rochelle has four harbours. The Vieux Port and the Port Neuf are sports ports. These two ports can accommodate yachts over 50m.

 La Rochelle has many museums and an aquarium with many species.

-It is a must to visit the Futuroscope of Poitiers at 1h30 drive, with more than 40 futuristic attractions.
+It must visit the Futuroscope of Poitiers at 1h30 drive, with more than 40 futuristic attractions.
 It is one of the most animated attraction parks in France.

 La Concurrence is a small urban beach where people come to sunbathe.
 Here you can enjoy observing the sailing boats entering and leaving the Old Port.
-Although lifeguards supervised the swimming place, the presence of rocks and pebbles can, however, discourage some people from taking a swim.
+Although lifeguards supervised the swimming place, the presence of rocks and pebbles can discourage some people from taking a swim.

 Minimes beach is a large and beautiful beach.
 The beach is ideal for families.
 It is also a beach for sportsmen and women, with all kinds of water activities: sailing, stand up paddle, kayak, jet ski, towed buoy.